 AAMO is a partnership of National Management Organizations (NMO) in the Asian Region whose purpose is to share and actively leverage resources to enhance the achievement of their respective missions.
 AAMO is an independent, non-political and not-for-profit Association of NMOs, which promotes, facilitates and supports the development of professional management in the Asia Pacific Region.
-The current 11 members of AAMO include Australia, Hong Kong, India, Macau, Malaysia, Nepal, New Zealand, Pakistan, Philippines, Sri Lanka and Korea.
+The current 11 countries of AAMO include Australia, Hong Kong, India, Macau, Malaysia, Nepal, New Zealand, Pakistan, Philippines, Sri Lanka and Korea.

 The activities of AAMO are aimed at but not limited to establishing and maintaining active links between NMOs, providing a framework for facilitating the widest range of bilateral initiatives and networking across NMOs in the region and beyond.
 It facilitates sharing of resources, knowledge and regional information in support of today's interconnected management world and the demand for ready access to up-to-date management information, thinking and views.
 It organizes and conducts specific (non-competitive) management programs, supported by the NMOs.
 With its presence, AAMO adds an international dimension to activities and image of NMOs.